 What is Design Pressure in Pressure Vessels?

 Design pressure is the maximum internal or external pressure that a pressure vessel can safely withstand during its operational lifetime.
-Think of it as the “safety ceiling” — the absolute maximum pressure the vessel can handle without failure.
+Think of it as the “safety ceiling” -the absolute maximum pressure the vessel can handle without failure.
+It serves as the basis for ASME-compliant vessel engineering and safety validation.

 Why Design Pressure Matters